Skip to main content

 Past festivals have featured Wayne Bergeron, Julian Kaplan, Louis McFadden, the Romm Family Trio, Jens Lindemann, Joe Burgstaller, and many more acclaimed artists.

-This year's featured guest performer:
+This year's featured guest performers:

 William Leathers, a young, gifted musician at the forefront of the classical trumpet music industry.